 HIV-related stigma and discrimination continue to plague women's experiences at every turn.
-Service providers deny dignity, human rights, and good health to women living with HIV, failing to provide correct or full information and inadequacy in counseling that has resulted into women not being able to address their individual and pertinent questions as they start ART.
+Service providers deny dignity, human rights, and good health to women living with HIV.
+In doing so, they fail to provide correct or full information and inadequate counseling that has resulted into women not being able to address their individual and pertinent questions as they start ART.
 Women also experience breaches of confidentiality and the right to informed consent.